martin12333/Readable-Lisp-S-expressions/scheme-tutorial.md

 *   git (to download the software)
 *   autoconf and automake (to build it)
 *   guile development libraries (e.g., "guile-devel" on Fedora and Cygwin)

-We have a draft Common Lisp implementation.
-We test it with clisp, but it should port to any Common Lisp implementation.

 You should be running on a POSIX system; if you use Windows, you may need to install Cygwin first.
 Any modern GNU/Linux system will do nicely.